epogrebnyak/bacus.hs/README.md

 `bacus` satisfies these requirements except for reporting - there is no operation classification for the cash flow statement.

-## Primitives
+## Primitive events

-The state of the ledger is fully determined by a list of primitives: you can re-run the list on an empty ledger to arrive at the same ledger state.

-These five types of events, or primitives, are:
+The five types of basic events, or primitives, are:

 1. Add an empty regular account of asset, equity, liability, income, or expense type.
 2. Offset a regular account with an empty contra account.
 3. Post a single entry to an account.
-4. Make a copy of the existing ledger before closing accounts.
+4. Make a copy of the existing ledger before closing temporary accounts.
 5. Drop an empty temporary account from the current ledger.

-It is a bit surprising that such a book-keeping requires just these types of events to be operational.
 The primitives also fit well for database storage and serialization.

 ## Compound events

-The following events can be expressed in from of a list of primitives:
+The following events can be expressed in as a list of primitives:

 - double entry;
 - multiple entry;
 - transfer account balance from one account to another;
-- close temporary accounts and transfer retained earnings to accumulation account.
+- close temporary accounts and transfer retained earnings to an accumulation account.

 ## Account closing

 At the end of the accounting period, the accounts will close in the following order.

 1. Make a copy of the ledger to save data for the income statement — this will preserve income and expense accounts and their contra accounts for the income statement.
-2. Make closing entries for temporary accounts and transfer account balances to an income summary or aggregation account (retained earnings).
+2. Make closing entries for temporary accounts and transfer account balances to an income summary account (retained earnings).
-3. Drop temporary accounts from the current ledger — this will ensure that post-close entries will affect permanent accounts only.
+3. Drop temporary accounts from the current ledger to ensure that post-close entries will affect permanent accounts only.
 Note that the temporary accounts are saved in a ledger copy at step 1.

 ## Remarks